 Let us see how to track file downloads on your website easily with Monster Insights.

 Install and Activate MonsterInsights Plugin

-Installing the MonsterInsights plugin is the first step to track file downloads on your site.
+Installing the MonsterInsights plugin is the first step to tracking file downloads on your site.

 Follow the steps given below:

 - From the dashboard of your site, click on “Plugins”.

 - Click on “New” and search for “MonsterInsights”.